-Only teams which compete in a state championship match are eligible to compete in Daisy National BB Gun Championship Match - which has been taking place since 1965.
+Only teams which compete and place in the top three spots in a state championship match are eligible to compete in Daisy National BB Gun Championship Match - which has been taking place since 1966.
 Typically, about 450 young people ages 8 to 15, qualify to compete in the 5-meter team BB gun competition annually.
-They shoot a muzzle-loaded single-shot BB gun named the Daisy AVANTI Champion Model 499 and billed as the most accurate BB gun in the world.
+They shoot a muzzle-loaded single-shot BB gun, the Daisy AVANTI Champion Model 499.
+The Daisy AVANTI Champion Model 499 is billed as the most accurate BB gun in the world.

 They will shoot in four positions: prone, standing, sitting, and kneeling and be scored on a Safety Exam in order to qualify for individual and team medals.